About Us. New. Start. Home.

 RSDT in the News

 Stockholm News has tracked developments in laws related to RSDT in Sweden.
-Most recently, on April 26, 2010, the Ombudsman of Swedish Parliament ruled in favor of RSDT, declaring that it is not against the Constitution to drug test a student if consent is obtained from both students and parents.
+On April 26, 2010, the Ombudsman of Swedish Parliament ruled in favor of RSDT, declaring that it is not against the Constitution to drug test a student if consent is obtained from both students and parents.
 This voluntary RSDT program model may now be used in schools across Sweden.
 RSDT Update in Sweden.

 What do students say about RSDT?
 Three New Jersey students in middle and high school advocate for random drug testing in schools in articles published in the Asbury Park Press on January 26, 2010.